Second Degree Coercion: NY Penal Law 135.60

 - Extortion and Blackmail Crimes

 It is critical to recognize, and something you absolutely should discuss with your criminal lawyer, that the felony crime of First Degree Coercion shares the exact element of inducing a person to act in such a manner due to a threat of causing them a physical injury or damaging their property.
 Why is this so important?
 Your misdemeanor conduct can potentially be prosecuted as a class “D” felony.
-Regardless of the offense, however, Coercion is a crime that not only can land an accused a sentence of incarceration, but decimate his or her career and reputation.
+Regardless of the offense, however, Coercion is a crime that not only can land an accused a sentence of incarceration, but decimate his or her career, reputation and so much more.

 Call our criminal lawyers and former Manhattan prosecutors at (212) 312-7129 or contact us online today.